23andMe's State-of-the-Art Geographic Ancestry Analysis

 You get that boost in resolution with either a child or a parent in the system.
 It's slightly better to use a parent than to use a child, and it's slightly better to use two parents than one parent — however, you get the majority of the benefit with the first relative you add.
-The system will automatically use the best available configuration, and it will also automatically update your results if you add a new relative to the Family Tree.
+The system will automatically use the best available configuration, and it will also automatically update your results if you share with a new relative.
 (As of this writing, it can take up to 48 hours for the results to update.)

 If you have one or both parents in the system, you get an extra view.
 You'll be able to see "Split View," where we show the contribution of your mother to your ancestry on one side, and the contribution of your father to your ancestry on the other.
 We can't provide this view if you don't have a parent available, because a parent is necessary to orient the results.

 Here's an example of what you can do with this unprecedented view into your ancestry.
 Say that you find you have a small amount of Ashkenazi Jewish ancestry in your results.
 When you turn to split view, you'll be able to see immediately which parent that came from.